ring-clojure/ring/README.md

 ## License

-Copyright (c) 2009-2013 Mark McGranaghan and released under an MIT license.
+Copyright © 2009-2013 Mark McGranaghan and released under an MIT license.